Since the days of neon leggings and Lycra bodysuits, gym goers have received plenty of step machine benefits!

 If you’re new to the stair climber, start with a 10-15 minute session to get you used to it.
 Remember, you can always come back to it again during a circuit!

-For the more experienced user, aim for staying on for 30 minutes, incorporating some alternate exercises for a great fat-burning session.
-All users should start with a 5-minute warm up at a low-intensity to get their body prepared for the full workout.
+For the more experienced user, aim to stay on for 30 minutes, incorporating some alternate exercises for a great fat-burning session.
+All users should start with a 5-minute warm-up at a low intensity to get their bodies prepared for the full workout.

 How often should you use the stair climber?